Susrobin21/Beginner_pyprojects/README.md

 5-> Rock paper scissor , a game which uses random module to generate random computerised input and takes input from the user , a simple yet fun game

-6-> Random pass gen, which
+6-> Random pass gen, which uses random and string module and some certain commands to generate a random password for the user, if he desires to generate random password
+It takes the password length and a yes or no input to generate the required password for the user